 - Pharmacy Management

-$43,000 stipend, health insurance, dental insurance, vision insurance, life insurance, retirement plan, residency-paid national conference, PPAG conference, free covered parking, office and personal desk, and 8.2 hours of PTO accrued every 2 weeks.
+$43,000 stipend, health insurance, dental insurance, vision insurance, life insurance, retirement plan, residency-paid national conference, PPAG conference, free covered parking, office and personal desk, and 8.2 hours of PTO accrued every two weeks.

 - Introductory interview at PPS

-- Submit required documents via PhORCAS by January 6, 2016
+- Submit required documents via PhORCAS by the first Wednesday of January

 - Letter of Intent